Where Are You Really on the Growth Curve?

 But when we looked at the Crossing the Chasm diagram, we all stabbed our fingers in a different position!
 And therein lay our problem.

-And that was when I developed these questions.
+That was when I developed the diagnostic questions below.
 Step one was getting agreement on where we were.

 Once we did this, it was much easier to agree on our priorities and to have a shared language of what we were trying to do and WHY.